dastasoft/react_course/README.md

 The component rendered within `component` attribute will recieve the following additional props:

 - `history` This refers to the `history package`, which is one of the major dependencies of react-router.
-The history library lets you easily manage session history anywhere JavaScript runs. `history` abstract away the differences in various environments and provides a minimal API that lets you manage the history stack, navigate, and persist state between sessions.
+The history library lets you easily manage session history anywhere JS runs. `history` abstract away the differences in various environments and provides a minimal API that lets you manage the history stack, navigate, and persist state between sessions.
 - `location` represents where the app is now, where you want it to go, or even where it was.
 - `match` contains information about how `<Route path>` matched the URL.
 - `staticContext`

-This props are only available for the first component passed in the `component` attribute, *child components will not recieve this props at least you pass it manually*.
+This props are only available for the first component passed in the `component` attribute, **child components will not recieve this props at least you pass it manually**.

 In order to pass the props to the child components, you can do it in two ways: